-Most teachers hate being interrupted, I'll admit.
+Most upper elementary teachers hate being interrupted, I'll admit.
 But I really, REALLY hate it.
 So when my 3rd grade students would interrupt a lesson to ask an off topic question related to bodily functions, it would make my blood boil a little.

 I always felt bad about getting so aggravated.
 I mean, if I had snot dripping down my nose, I would want a tissue too.
 And who am I to deny a student the right to use the bathroom when they needed to?

 Some teachers have procedures that allow students to go to the bathroom, get a drink of water, throw away trash, or get a tissue as needed - without having to ask permission.
 This helps minimize interruptions, as students don't have to ask.

 I tried this, but it didn't work for me - I was just too distracted by kids getting out of their seats without knowing why.
 I'm probably just too nosy, because I always wondered what my students were doing and my lesson would be interrupted anyway while I watched students take a trip to the trash can.

 Plus, you always have those few boundary testers that try to take advantage of any freedoms you allow them.

 Teaching my students hand signals solved all these problems for me.

 How to Use Hand Signals in Your 3rd, 4th, and 5th Grade Classroom